Kartoffelsaft/CSS475-Pizzamordle/README.md

 Open your console and get into postgres as the postgres user.
 Ensure your DB has no password, or disable it

 To disable the password requirement for PostgreSQL, you need to modify the pg_hba.conf file to set the authentication method to "trust" for the relevant connections.
-(Should be IPv4 and IPv6 labels)
+(Should be IPv4 and IPv6 labels under method at the bottom of pg_hba inside of the data folder wherever you have postgres set it from `scram-sha-256` or whatever you have to trust).

 Run our PizzariaDB.txt file